Extract

 the men in the Highland Brigade were ready enough to rally, but the

-paucity of officers and non - commissioned officers rendered this
+paucity of officers and non - commissioned officers rendered this no

-until dark I held my own opposite to the enemy’s intrenchments.”
+dark I held my own opposite to the enemy’s intrenchments.”

 Para.